Describe A Hotel You Stayed In An Interesting, Unusual Experience

 Of course, when you stay with a relative at their place, you don't normally tip them!
 But bear in mind that you should bring them a gift to say thank you for offering you accommodation while on your trip.

-How would you answer this IELTS speaking test cue card question about describe a special hotel you stayed in?
+How would you answer this IELTS speaking test cue card question about describing a special hotel you stayed in?

 Practice will make you feel more confident when you take your test.